ZackDev/zackdev.github.io/_drafts/2022-11-28-followup-a-technique-using-DNS-for-blocking-webcontent.md

 {% highlight config %}
 server:
         private-address: 10.0.0.0/8
-        private-address: 192.168.0.0/16
 {% endhighlight %}

-Minimize the QNAME sent to upstream DNS-servers:

-{% highlight config %}
-server:
-        qname-minimization: yes
-{% endhighlight %}

-# Allowlisting domain-names
+# Allowlisting domains

 Is it possible to build a config which allows resolving specific domains while dropping the unspecified?

 Define the root zone as a local-zone, which gets answered with NXDOMAIN.
 Then subsequently define transparent local-zones for domains that should get resolved normally.

-Note that this also allows subdomains of example.com resolved but not higher level domains like .com.
-This does not mean that the process of resolving example.com doesn't include querying the com. domain for the example. subdomain.
+> Note that this also allows subdomains of example.com resolved but not higher level domains like .com.

 {% highlight config %}
 server: